 The Company has a defined benefit plan, viz., Gratuity, for all its employees, the liability for which is accrued and provided for as determined by an independent actuarial valuation.
-A portion of this liability for gratuity is contributed to a fund administered and operated by a reputed insurance company.
-The liability or asset recognised in the balance sheet in respect of gratuity plans is the present value of the defined benefit obligation at the end of the reporting period less the fair value of plan assets.
+The liability recognised in the balance sheet in respect of gratuity plans is the present value of the defined benefit obligation at the end of the reporting period s.
 The defined benefit is actuarially determined (using the projected unit credit method) at the end of each year.